OSVR/OSVR-Specs-and-Proposals/Interface Class Specifications/Skeleton/InterfaceSpec-Skeleton.md

 	- For example, knuckles are joints, and the spine is typically modeled with between 2 and 4 joints.
 - *Site* - A coordinate system or point specified with respect to a joint, but not a parent node.
 	- See H-ANIM documents for elaboration.
-	- Typically used only in the context of an end site.
+	- Most often used in the context of an end site.
+	- Sites that are not end sites are things like the palm - no children, do not define the end of a bone.
+The term *pure site* is suggested as a way of referring to the subset of sites that are not end sites.
 - *End site* - The logical equivalent of a bone with no children - a leaf node on the tree corresponding to the end of a bone.
 	- For example, a fingertip is an end site.
 (At times, "joints" will be used generically to refer to joints and end sites: all tracked poses that define bones.)
 - *Bone* - aka segment, and not necessarily correlated 1-1 with an anatomical bone.
 Defined by a base joint and another joint or end site.